zama-ai/concrete/docs/getting-started/installing.md

 # Installation

-**Concrete Numpy** is natively supported on Linux and macOS for Python 3.8 and 3.9, but if you have Docker support in your platform, you can use the docker image to use **Concrete Numpy**.
+**Concrete-Numpy** is natively supported on Linux and macOS for Python 3.8 and 3.9, but if you have Docker support in your platform, you can use the docker image to use **Concrete-Numpy**.

 ## Using PyPI

-You can install **Concrete Numpy** from PyPI:
+You can install **Concrete-Numpy** from PyPI:

 ```shell
 pip install -U pip wheel setuptools